 - Positive visualization exercises

-If you’ve been suffering from chronic pain it can be easy to give in to the idea that it’s never going to go away and this is just the way your life is now.
+If you’ve been suffering from chronic pain, it can be easy to give in to the idea that it’s never going to go away, and this is just the way your life is now.
 However, that doesn’t have to be the case.
-Every one of us, at least to some extent, has the ability to retrain our brain to lessen the amount of pain we are in.
+Every one of us, at least to some extent, can retrain our brains to mentally overcome pain.
 It’s worth giving it a shot.